back to first page

 We now have a 'hardcore' of undefined unary functors, each with more than one substitution.
 We move these 'hardcore' UFs into a table.
-Now, for each of theses hardcore UFs, any one of its substitutions could be used to define it.
+Of course, for each of these hardcore UFs, any one of its substitutions could be used to define it.

 So, we now select one substitution for each of these hardcore UFs, and mark all the EPs they need as used.
 Our list of used/unused 256 EPs will now show most EPs have been used.
 But some will remain unused.

 Some UDEs can end up with as many as 50 hardcore UFs at this point.
 Typically each will have 2 or 3 substitutions that could be used to define it (and exceptionally up to a dozen or so).
 Trying to do all 250 or 350 permutations of these substitutions would be well nigh impossible.